 There is no doubt that when a culture loses faith, the next thing it loses is moral reason.
 To restore an objective moral standard, one must turn to the doctrine of the Catholic Church, with its basis on natural law.

 The Catholic Church approaches questions of gender and sexuality with a motherly concern and compassion.
 She recognizes that those who struggle with these questions face a very real and difficult daily life.

 However, while she supports and pursues methods of alleviating this overwhelming suffering, the Catholic Church cannot condone methods which ignore moral, scientific and social truth or responsibility.
 One such method is gender ideology, which is the logical result of the liberalization of sexual relations and the consequent degradation of gender, sexual identity, marriage and family in the collective consciousness.
 Its origins come from questionable and erroneous programs and policies.
 Its continuation rests on mistaken and misguided attempts to normalize such suffering rather than heal it.

 The Catholic Church calls for a restoration of traditional gender, marriage, family and sexual identity in pursuit of personal healing, scientific responsibility and social morality.

-This article by Don DeMarco has been based and has its sources in the dossiers Vida Humana Internacional, HLI Spanish, which can be found at: http://vidahumana.org/dossiers .
+This article by Don DeMarco has its sources in the dossiers Vida Humana Internacional, HLI Spanish.
 We highlight the excellent article by Lic.
 Marlene Gillette-Ibern, Esq., Legal Advisor of VHI.
-It has also been based on the excellent statement of the American College of Pediatricians entitled “Gender Dysphoria in Minors,” which we at Human Life International had the honor of translating into Spanish at the request of the directors of that institution.
+It is also based on the excellent statement of the American College of Pediatricians entitled “Gender Dysphoria in Minors,” which we at Human Life International had the honor of translating into Spanish at the request of the directors of that institution.
 The reader should not confuse this school with the American Academy of Pediatrics, whose board, unfortunately, has accepted the ideology of “gender.”